 Endotoxins form a family of heterogeneous molecules, whose antigen O greatly differs between bacterial species.
 This structural heterogeneity leads to different biological activities.
 Since bacterial endotoxins can trigger mild to severe inflammatory reactions, their applications are numerous.

-Founded in November 2011 by Dr. Martine CAROFF, well-known head of research in the endotoxin structural analysis domain and Dr. Jean Marc CAVAILLON, former president of the l’International Endotoxin and Innate Immunity Society , LPS-BioSciences is a young French innovative company focusing on research, development and commercialization of endotoxin (lipopolysaccharides, LPS) related products and customized services.
+Founded in November 2011 by Dr. Martine CAROFF, the well-known head of research in the endotoxin structural analysis domain, and Dr. Jean Marc CAVAILLON, former president of the international Endotoxin and Innate Immunity Society, LPS-BioSciences is a young French innovative company focusing on research, development, and commercialization of endotoxin (lipopolysaccharides, LPS) related products and customized services.

-The starting point of the company’s foundation ?
+The starting point of the company’s foundation?
 Everything started 50 years ago with the creation of a CNRS research team at Paris Sud University with the goal to study and explore endotoxins' structures and break the secrets of their biological activities.
-During 40 years of research in this university, Dr. Martine CAROFF developed a great know-how on endotoxins' extraction and structural analysis.
+During 40 years of research at this university, Dr. Martine CAROFF developed great know-how on endotoxins' extraction and structural analysis.

-LPS-BioSciences offers a wide range of services to pharmaceutical companies, biotech societies and academic researchers that conduct research projects based on LPS.
-LPS-BioSciences owns a patented method of LPS extraction without using any organic nor polluting solvent.
+LPS-BioSciences offers a wide range of services to pharmaceutical companies, biotech societies, and academic researchers that conduct research projects based on LPS.
+LPS-BioSciences owns a patented method of LPS extraction without using any organic or polluting solvent.
 They can help research structures that wish to develop vaccines or diagnostic tests.
-Also specialized in mass spectrometry, this CRO proposes services for antigen identification, selection and structure characterization.
+Also specialized in mass spectrometry, this CRO proposes services for antigen identification, selection, and structure characterization.

 LPS-BioSciences also makes its expertise available for cosmetic and agri-food companies by offering services in LPS quantification and elimination; this is for example used to detect and remove LPS-contaminating hyaluronic acid or food.